Kllicks/quiz-app/README.md

 # Description

-- a quiz has quesitons
+- a quiz has questions
 - questions have correct answers
 - students can take quizzes
 - when they do, they hand in submissions